HEIGVD-Course-DAI/dai-lab-protocoldesign/specs/samuelroland_G-LK/protocol.md

 # Calculation protocol
 This is the protocol specification of a simple calculation server that supports 2 operands calculation with various formats.
 We are using TCP and Java sockets.
 This is the role of the server to close the connection after the calculation is done.
 It means only one calculation can be done by the server.
+After the connection is established, the server send a `Welcome !` message back.

 ## Features
 1. **Various numbers formats**